Yasli - LEGO SPIKE Prime color sensor robot

 This is a distance sensor attachment for Luly, small LEGO Education SPIKE Prime competition robot with 3D building instructions.
 This attachment is place on the robot whenever we want to work with the LEGO Education SPIKE Prime Distance Sensor.

-Pallo, from ancient Greek, means to throw or to hurl, which is a part of the modern name "catapult".
+Pallo, from Ancient Greek, means "to throw" or "to hurl"—a root of the modern word "catapult".

 Pallo is a robot made of two parts.
-The first part of the robot is the catapult!
-It has no electronic parts and uses two rubber bands to shoot a projectile to the second part.
+The first part is the catapult!
+It contains no electronic components and uses two rubber bands to launch a projectile toward the second part.
 The second part is the target.
-It has a color sensor, which through a piston with different colored sections, determines how accurately the target has been hit!
+It features a color sensor which, using a piston with differently colored sections, detects how accurately the target has been hit.
 Good luck with the shooting!

-Tohuru is a SPIKE Prime robot, that holds onto an edge and looks at the nearest object!
-It uses two medium motors to grip an edge between two wheels.
-In addition it has a head made out of an ultrasonic sensor, attached to a large motor, which allows it to turn 360 degrees!
-And most importantly, it looks like an Owl!
+Tohuru is a SPIKE Prime robot that grips onto an edge and scans for the nearest object!
+It uses two Medium Motors to hold onto an edge between its wheels.
+Its head—made from an Ultrasonic Sensor—is mounted on a Large Motor, allowing it to rotate a full 360 degrees.
+And most importantly, it looks just like an owl!

-Big Wheelster, as his name suggests, is a robot with a big wheel!
-The Big Wheel is made out of the SPIKE Prime Baseplates.
-The robot also has an interesting steering mechanism!
-At the front we have added a touch sensor, to detect an obstacle and hopefully avoid it.
+Big Wheelster, as the name suggests, is a robot with a big wheel!
+The large wheel is built using SPIKE Prime baseplates.
+The robot also features an interesting steering mechanism.
+At the front, we’ve added a touch sensor to detect obstacles—and hopefully avoid them!

-Swing game is a SPIKE Prime robot that is a game played by two people.
-The goal of the game is for both LEGO people to reach the center of the swing, without it tipping over on either side.
-The LEGO poeple are placed on motors, connected to two technic gear racks, that move along the swing.
-The motors are moved by two controllers, one using a color sensor and one using a Large motor.
-If one of the LEGO people moves too far without the other doing the same, the swing will tip and game over!
-Good luck and have fun!
+The Swing Game is a SPIKE Prime robot designed as a two-player game.
+The goal is for both LEGO figures to reach the center of the swing without tipping it over to either side.
+Each LEGO figure is mounted on a motor connected to a Technic gear rack, allowing it to move along the swing.
+The motors are controlled separately—one by a color sensor and the other by a Large Motor.
+If one player moves too far ahead without the other keeping up, the swing will tip... and it’s game over!
+Good luck, and have fun!

 Uylam is a robot that simulates a stormy environment for its ship.
 It is made using two piston-like mechanisms powered by a Large motor and offset by 90 degrees to create shaking similar to that of big waves.
 The ship itself is made out of a medium motor on a turntable and a gyro sensor attached to them.
 The purpose of this is to explore what is the best position of a ship compared to the waves, so that it sustains the least amount of shaking.